If, Elif, Else, and Decision Trees

 print('small')

-This prints positive and large.
-The else belongs only to the second if, not to the first one.
-The exam trap is reading this as one combined chain when it is really two decisions.
+This prints positive then large.
+The else belongs only to the second if.
+The classic trap is reading two independent decisions as one combined chain, or vice versa.

 Indentation is structure

-Python uses indentation to decide block membership.
-A line with the same indentation as if is outside the branch.
-A line indented under if runs only if that branch runs.
+Python uses indentation, not braces, to decide block membership.
+A line at the same indentation as the if keyword is outside the branch.

 ready = False